Coronavirus: Urgent Care Centre update

-The urgent care centre at Guy's Hospital offers an alternative to accident and emergency (A&E) for a range of minor injuries and urgent medical problems.
+The urgent care centre at Guy's Hospital offers an alternative to the emergency department (A&E) for a range of minor injuries and urgent medical problems.

-It is a walk-in NHS service for patients whose condition is urgent enough that they cannot wait for the next GP appointment (usually within 48 hours) but who do not need emergency treatment at A&E. It is staffed by a GP working alongside emergency nurses.
+It is a walk-in NHS service for patients whose condition is urgent enough that they cannot wait for the next GP appointment (usually within 48 hours) but who do not need emergency treatment at the emergency department (A&E).
+It is staffed by a GP working alongside emergency nurses.

 We treat minor injuries and illnesses